gohugoio/hugo/README.md

 # Hugo
-A Fast and Flexible Static Site Generator built with love by [spf13](http://spf13.com/) and [friends](https://github.com/spf13/hugo/graphs/contributors) in Go.
+A Fast and Flexible Static Site Generator built with love by [spf13](http://spf13.com/) and [friends](https://github.com/spf13/hugo/graphs/contributors) in [Go][].

 [![Build Status](https://travis-ci.org/spf13/hugo.png)](https://travis-ci.org/spf13/hugo) [![wercker status](https://app.wercker.com/status/1a0de7d703ce3b80527f00f675e1eb32 "wercker status")](https://app.wercker.com/project/bykey/1a0de7d703ce3b80527f00f675e1eb32) [![Build status](https://ci.appveyor.com/api/projects/status/n2mo912b8s2505e8/branch/master?svg=true)](https://ci.appveyor.com/project/spf13/hugo/branch/master)

 ## Overview

-Hugo is a static site generator written in Go.
+Hugo is a static site generator written in [Go][].
 It is optimized for speed, easy use and configurability.
 Hugo takes a directory with content and templates and renders them into a full HTML website.

 Hugo relies on Markdown files with front matter for meta data.
 And you can run Hugo from any directory.
-This works well for shared hosts and other systems where you don't have a privileged account.
+This works well for shared hosts and other systems where you don’t have a privileged account.

 Hugo renders a typical website of moderate size in a fraction of a second.
 A good rule of thumb is that each piece of content renders in around 1 millisecond.